uchicago-cs/student-resource-guide/tutorials/linux-compile-and-run.rst

 If you re-compile the file and run it again, you should see the updated message.

 You have finished the section on editing, compiling, and running programs.

-Please move on to the next section required by your instructor.
+If you have been referred to this tutorial as part of a class you are taking, please move on to the next section required by your instructor.